 As Hamilton Reserve Bank, we consider the safety and privacy of our customer's banking online as our top priority.
 Our team of specialists works on optimizing our IT systems and processes.
 Maintaining your privacy and security, that’s what this “Client First” global bank does for you, our valued customers.
-As a banking and financial services organization, we have a history of handling personal information, including sensitive information and confidentially.
+As a banking and financial services organization, we have a history of handling personal information, including sensitive information confidentially.
 We value the ongoing trust our customers have in us to protect their privacy.

 Hamilton Reserve Bank offers the highest level of security and privacy regarding the collection of customer information.
-This policy summaries our principles and procedures regarding the privacy and security of customer financial and private information.
+This policy summarizes our principles and procedures regarding the privacy and security of customer financial and private information.

-Collecting and Using Customers Personal Information
+Collecting and Using Customer's Personal Information